Kashif-Rezwi/Native-WS-Chat-App/README.md

 # Native-WS-Chat-App
-This is a small react chat app using native webSocket for realtime bidirectional communication in backend and express for http server.
+This is a small react chat app that uses native WebSocket for real-time bidirectional communication in the backend and express for the HTTP server.